 Palmizana, Pakleni islands

-The most visited historical site in Hvar is Fortica, fortress on the small hill above town Hvar.
-If you climb up you can take the most beautiful panoramic photo of Pakleni islands.
-Trust us, it is worth walking up there.
+However, the most visited historical site in Hvar is Fortica, the fortress that sits on the hill above the town.
+If you climb to the top, you’ll be welcomed with a stellar view that’ll make for an incredible panoramic photo of the Pakleni islands.

 On this short stop, you can also enjoy an ice cream or coffee in the main city square or visit the St. Stephen’s Cathedral.

 After a long and eventful day, we’ll head back to Split, just in time to catch the sunset.
 Many locals think that the best view of Split is upon entering the harbor when the last rays of sunlight shine on Diocletian palace.
 You can decide for yourself.